Two-round system: Practical implications

-In smaller elections, such as those in assemblies or private organisations, it is sometimes possible to conduct both rounds in quick succession.
+In smaller elections, such as those in assemblies or private organizations, it is sometimes possible to conduct both rounds in quick succession.
 More commonly, however, large-scale public elections the two rounds of runoff voting are held on separate days, and so involve voters going to the polls twice and governments conducting two elections.
+As a result, one of the most common criticisms against the two-round system is that the cost and difficulty of casting a ballot is effectively doubled.
+However, the system may sometimes still be cheaper than holding a ranked-choice runoff (RCV), as the counting of votes in each round is simple.
+By contrast, ranked-choice runoff voting involves a longer and more complex count that often requires a centralized count, as it is impossible to tally or audit RCV results locally.